pyvec/naucse.python.cz/lessons/beginners-en/variables/index.md

 Which leads us to one of the core programmer's
 principle: *Don't repeat yourself*, <abbr class="initialism">DRY</abbr>.
-When there is some value, some expression or the same piece of code is repeated, a good programmer will name that part and then they will only use the name several times.
+When there is some value, some expression or the same piece of code repeatedly, a good programmer will name that part and then they will only use the name several times.
 It often happens that the program needs to be changed - either there is a mistake or the task has changed.